EmmanuelRoux/ngx-matomo-client/README.md

 This is required because some properties require to be set **before** any other action is tracked: for example, `requireConsent` must be set before any other tracking call and `trackAppInitialLoad` should be set before any navigation occurs._

+### How can I test my components which uses `MatomoTracker` or other Matomo features?

+Matomo can be easily mocked and tested by declaring either `provideMatomoTesting()` providers or `MatomoTestingModule` in `TestBed`.

+All these symbols can be imported from `ngx-matomo-client/testing`.

 ## Roadmap